LINBIT/charmed-linstor/linstor-controller/README.md

 This Charm deploys a [LINSTOR] Controller on Kubernetes clusters.

 ## Usage
-This Charm is part of a [bundle] that includes all components for a fully operational LINSTOR cluster on Kubernetes.
+This Charm will be part of a [bundle] that includes all components for a fully operational LINSTOR cluster on Kubernetes.

 Follow these steps to add just a LINSTOR Controller to your cluster:
 ```
-$ juju deploy linstor-controller
+$ juju deploy linstor-controller.charm
 ```

 A LINSTOR Controller requires a database to store information about the cluster and any volumes provision in it.
 This